 Resolute relies on the Fourth Assessment Report of the United Nations Intergovernmental Panel on Climate Change (IPCC) for global warming potential (GWP) rates over a 100-year horizon in order to convert non-carbon dioxide emissions into the standard measure of carbon accounting: carbon dioxide equivalents (CO2e).

-In addition to our internal continuous improvement process, the company reports GHG emissions according to the Greenhouse Gas Protocol and follows the requirements of the U.S. Environmental Protection Agency, the Quebec Ministry of Sustainable Development, Environment and the Fight against Climate Change, the Ontario Ministry of the Environment and Climate Change, and Environment and Climate Change Canada, depending on the jurisdiction in which our facilities are located.
+The company reports GHG emissions according to the Greenhouse Gas Protocol and follows the requirements of the U.S. Environmental Protection Agency, the Quebec Ministry of Environment, Climate Change, Wildlife and Parks, the Ontario Ministry of the Environment, Conservation and Parks, and Environment and Climate Change Canada, depending on the jurisdiction in which our facilities are located.

-The Greenhouse Gas Protocol is a tool used widely by governments and businesses to calculate and manage GHG emissions.
-It provides standardized methods and industry-specific calculation tools for corporate accounting and reporting.
-The long-standing partnership of the World Resources Institute (WRI) and the World Business Council for Sustainable Development (WBCSD) works with a variety of global stakeholders to tackle climate change with GHG inventories and management tools.
+The Greenhouse Gas Protocol is a tool used widely by governments and businesses to calculate and manage GHG emissions, providing standardized methods and industry-specific calculation tools for corporate accounting and reporting.
+A long-standing partnership of the World Resources Institute (WRI) and the World Business Council for Sustainable Development (WBCSD), it works with a variety of global stakeholders to tackle climate change with GHG inventories and management tools.
 Visit www.ghgprotocol.org for more information.

 To standardize and provide transparency in reporting, operational boundaries are set GHG emissions are tracked under three scopes defined by the Greenhouse Gas Protocol:

-- SCOPE 3 optional reporting category that includes all other indirect emissions that are not covered in scope 2, and occur in the company’s supply chain
+- Scope 3 includes all other indirect emissions not covered in scope 2, and that occur in the company’s value chain

 The Carbon Cycle, Carbon Sinks and Avoided Emissions